adamlives/the-constant-gardener/README.md

 # the-constant-gardener
-Web app and tools for automated plant watering
+Web app and tools for automated plant watering on Raspberry Pi